stefek99/wings-integration/README.md

 <br>

-If you don't feel this provides enough functionality, you can override functions, for example, overriding of isFailed/isActive/isSuccessful could be a good idea in a cases where you have other standards of states of your ICO.
+If you don't feel this provides enough functionality, you can override functions, for example, overriding of isFailed/isActive/isSuccessful could be a good idea in cases where you have other standards of states of your ICO.

-For complex changes we strongly recommend covering your project with tests, and contacting the Wings team for [help](#help).
+For complex changes we strongly recommend covering your project with tests, and contacting the WINGS team for [help](#help).

 ## Step By Step

-Let's do a custom crowdsale contract step by step and integrate it to Wings.
+Let's do a custom crowdsale contract step by step and integrate it with WINGS.

-We will do a Crowdsale contract that works only with whitelisted addresses (or addresses passed KYC), as Wings by default does not support such functionality "from the box".
+We will do a Crowdsale contract that works only with whitelisted addresses (or addresses that passed KYC), as WINGS by default does not support such functionality natively.

-First let's just prepare a contract that will contain all whitelisted addresses added by the contract owner.
+First we will prepare a contract that will contain all whitelisted addresses added by the contract owner.

 So we create another [truffle](https://github.com/trufflesuite/truffle) project, adding there